Health Insurance in Guyana

 There is a private medical sector in Guyana, with a few facilities in Georgetown.
 Private hospitals are responsible for their own finances and those who opt for treatment at these Westernised facilities will need to pay through private health insurance or out of their own pockets.

-It is advised that expats invest in international healthcare insurance whilst in Guyana.
+It is advised that expats invest in international health insurance whilst in Guyana.
 At Expatriate Care, we provide flexible, comprehensive health insurance for expats in Guyana, and we also offer cashless health insurance for corporate customers.

 Health Insurance for Guyana